CraveFM/nsMusicPlayerUI/README.md

 ![image](https://raw.githubusercontent.com/NativeScript/code-samples/master/screens/music-player-ui.gif)

-## :o: Create a project by using a template
+## :o: Create a project by using this template

 Example taken from [:bookmark:`nativescript.rocks`](https://plugins.nativescript.rocks/samples) and can be used as a template since it has already been converted to [NativeScript 7](https://nativescript.org/blog/nativescript-7-announcement)